slackalaxy/sboutils/README.md

 Usage: sboask [task] SlackBuild [-v]
 Tasks:
-  sync           sync with remote SlackBuilds repo info           display information about SlackBuild installed      list installed packages updates        list potential updates of packages isinst         show if a package is installed
+  sync           sync with remote SlackBuilds repo info           display information about a SlackBuild installed      list installed packages updates        list potential updates of packages isinst         show if a package is installed